bastheboss7/WebBrowserAutomation_BDD_Framework/README.md

 Please note that, cucumber report can be generated thorugh command line run only.

 Both the reporting files have been uploaded to git for the reference.

+# Parallel Run

+On the file, src/main/java/runner/TestNgRunner.java:

+In the snippet below,

+@DataProvider(name = "scenarios",parallel=false)
+    public Object[][] features() {
+        return testNGCucumberRunner.provideScenarios();
+    }

+Make 'parallel=true'to enable parallel run up to 10 browsers at a time.

+# Improvements:

+Android/iOS drivers can be added to enable the framework compatible with Mobile automation as well.